Allowance (money): Children

 Parents often give their children an allowance (British English: pocket money) for their miscellaneous personal spending, and also to teach them money management at an early age.
 The parenting expert Sidonie Gruenberg popularized this concept in 1912.

 Usually young children get "gift" allowances.
 For some parents, when children are old enough to start doing chores, an allowance becomes "exchange" money.
 Later, as the child grows older, some parents give children projects they can choose or ignore, and this type of allowance can be called "entrepreneurial."

 A 2019 study by the American Institute of Certified Public Accountants found the average allowance paid to U.S. children was $30 per week.

 Adults

-In gynocentric countries like South Korea and Japan, it is customary for the woman to control all household finances.
+In some countries like South Korea and Japan, it is customary for the woman to control all household finances.
 Any paycheck that the husband receives goes straight to the wife's bank account, and the wife usually pays around 5~10% of it as allowance to her husband.
-That practice is very common because of a widespread social prejudice that men are unfit to manage household finances.

 In 2015, a court in South Korea granted an at-fault divorce (no-fault divorce is not allowed in that country) to a husband who received only 100,000 won (US$95) per month in allowance from his wife.
 The article stated that the husband was a professional soldier, but since his entire salary went to his wife, he had to take a second job as a construction worker to afford to buy his meals.
 The ruling established that an excessively-low allowance from a wife can be counted as a fault for divorce in that country.